A unified construction of all the hypergeometric and basic hypergeometric families of orthogonal polynomial sequences: The family of orthogonal polynomial sequences

-where $y_j$ is the sequence of orthogonal polynomials in $z$ related with the monic Chebyshev polynomials of the first kind that satisfies (5.3) and (5.5).
+holds, where $y_j$ is the sequence of orthogonal polynomials in $z$ related with the monic Chebyshev polynomials of the first kind that satisfies (6.7).

-We will find next a recurrence relation on $L$ similar to the recurrences satisfied by the entries of the matrix of Stirling numbers of the second kind and other matrices of generalized binomial coefficients.
+We present next a recurrence relation on $L$ similar to the recurrences satisfied by the entries of the matrix of Stirling numbers of the second kind and other matrices of generalized binomial coefficients.

 Define the functions